Cemu0/ESP32_USBHOST_TO_BLE_KEYBOARD/README.md

  - Pair with as many Device as u want ... just look the code (but it cost 4-5 seconds to switch (unable to connect ESP32 with multy device))
 - High power consumption (>90mah+your keyboard)
 ## Todo:
-- forget ESP32 for ble keyboard and use a nRFxxx instead !!! due to high power consumption problem (maybe slove in the future)
+- forget ESP32 for ble keyboard and use a nRFxxx instead !!! due to high power consumption problem (maybe solve in the future)
 ## How to:
 - I use [platformio](https://platformio.org/) so just download and open by visual code with platformio extension installed (if not visual code usually ask u to install it).
 - not a schematic:</br>